jmstoolbox/jmstoolbox/org.titou10.jtb.build/readme_template.txt

 Installing JMSToolBox
 ---------------------
-Unpack the dowloaded package somewhere

-For Windows users:
-- JMSToolBox is packaged with Java JRE 17 64 bits (Azul Zulu JRE)
+Unpack the dowloaded package somewhere.
+JMSToolBox is bundled with Java JRE 17 The executable is in the JMSToolBox folder

+For versions prior to v6.2.0 only:
    For linux:
    - set a 64 bits JRE (17+) on the execution path
    - in the JMSToolBox folder: make the JMSToolBox executable (ie chmod u+x JMSToolBox)
    - start JMSToolBox: ./JMSToolBox

    For Mac OS X users:
    - have a 64 bits JRE (17+) present on the execution path
    - in the JMSToolBox.app/Contents/MacOS folder, set executable permission on JMSToolBox
    - start JMSToolBox

 Updating JMSToolBox
 ---------------------